camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 // ["item-1", "item-2", "item-3"]
 ```

-If a variable is a JSON document/object then it is handled as a FEEL context.
-A property of the context (aka nested variable property) can be accessed by `.` (a dot) and the property name.
+If a variable is a JSON document/object, it is handled as a FEEL context.
+A property of the context (e.g. nested variable property) can be accessed by `.` (a dot) and the property name:

 ```feel
 order.id